m-j-w/CpuId.jl/README.md

     [alternatives](#alternatives), in particular the Linux command line tool *cpuid*.

+- When running a hypervisor (virtual machine) the presented information is wrong!
+    Hypervisor vendors are free to provide the `cpuid` information by intercepting calls to that instruction.
+Not all vendors comply, and some even permit the user to change what is reported.
+Thus, expect some surprises when a hypervisor is detected.

 - My hypervisor is not detected!
     Either you're not really running a hypervisor, e.g. *Bash on Windows* is _not_ a virtual machine, or there is a feature missing.
 Raise an issue on GitHub.

-- When running a hypervisor the presented information is wrong!
-    Yeah, well, hypervisor vendors are free to provide the `cpuid` information by intercepting calls to that instruction.
-Not all vendors comply, and some even permit the user to change what is reported.
-Thus, expect some surprises when a hypervisor is detected.

 - `cpucycles()` invokes `rdtsc`; that is not `cpuid`!
-    True, but who cares.
-Both are valuable when diagnosing performance issues and trying to perform micro benchmarks based on specific hardware features.
+    True.
+However, both are valuable when diagnosing performance issues and trying to perform micro benchmarks on specific hardware.

 ## Alternatives

-**Production-ready alternatives:**
 On Linux, most of the information may be obtained by reading from the `/proc` tree, in particular `/proc/cpuinfo`, which eventually also invokes the `cpuid` instruction.
 Type `man 4 cpuid` to get a brief description of this kernel